tukangcode/LinguaGacha-TL-Indo/README_EN.md

       - No need for any pre-processing or post-processing, just translation&export and you're ready to play
     - For the few remaining complex games, or for advanced users seeking a perfect experience, it can also greatly reduce the amount of fine-tuning work
     - NEW AGE is HERE

-- 20250310 v0.11.1
-  - NEW - Smart carry-over of context from previous text
-    - Automatically analyzes whether the previous text is semantically coherent and suitable for carry-over
-    - Provides more semantic information while avoiding translation errors such as text misalignment

 ## FAQ 📥
 - Relationship between [LinguaGacha](https://github.com/neavo/LinguaGacha) and [AiNiee](https://github.com/NEKOparapa/AiNiee)